Generating Sentences by Editing Prototypes: Approach

-Our design of $q$ differs substantially from the standard choice of a standard normal distribution with a given mean \cite{bowman2016continuous,kingma2014variational} for two reasons:
+Our design of $q$ differs from the typical choice of a standard normal distribution \cite{bowman2016continuous,kingma2014variational} for two reasons:

 First, by construction, edit vectors are sums of word vectors and since cosine distances are traditionally used to measure distances between word vectors, it would be natural to encode distances between edit vectors by the cosine distance.
-The von-Mises Fisher distribution captures this idea, as the log likelihood of transforming $f_\text{dir}$ into $z_\text{dir}$ decays linearly with the cosine similarity.
+The von-Mises Fisher distribution captures this idea, as the log likelihood decays with cosine similarity.

-Second, our parameterization avoids collapsing the latent code, which is a serious problem with variational autoencoders in practice \cite{bowman2016continuous}.
-With a Gaussian latent noise variable, the KL-divergence term is instance-dependent, and thus the encoder must decide how much information to pass to the decoder.
-Even with training techniques such as annealing, the model often learns to ignore the encoder entirely.
-In our case, this does not occur, since the KL divergence between a von-Mises Fisher with parameter $\kappa$ and the uniform distribution is independent of the mean $f_\text{dir}$, allowing us to optimize $\kappa$ separately using binary search.
-In practice, we never observe issues with encoder collapse using standard gradient training.
+Second, our design of $q$ allows us to explicitly control the tradeoff between the two terms in our objective, $\Lgen$ and $\LKL$.
+Note from equations \ref{eq:kl} and \ref{eq:kl_vmf} that $\LKL$ is purely a function of the hyperparameters $\epsilon$ and $\kappa$, and can thus be controlled exactly.
+By taking $\kappa \to 0$ and $\epsilon$ to the maximum norm, we can drive $\LKL$ arbitrarily close to 0.
+As a tradeoff, smaller values of $\kappa$ produce a noisier edit vector, leading to a smaller $\Lgen$.
+We find a good balance by tuning $\kappa$.

+In contrast, when using a Gaussian variational encoder, the KL term takes a different value per example and cannot be explicitly controlled.
+Consequently, \newcite{bowman2016continuous} and others have observed that training tends to aggressively drive these KL terms to zero, leading to uninformative values of $z$ --- even when multiplying $\LKL$ by a carefully tuned and annealed importance weight.